dysmalpy/dysmalpy/docs/index.rst

-It extends the IDL-based DYSMAL fitting models introduced and thoroughly tested in previous works (`Davies et al. 2004a`_; `Davies et al. 2004b`_; `Cresci et al. 2009`_; `Davies et al. 2011`_) as well as subsequent improvements described by `Wuyts et al. 2016`_; `Lang et al. 2017`_; `Übler et al. 2018`_.
+It extends the IDL-based DYSMAL fitting models introduced and thoroughly tested in previous works (`Davies et al. 2004a`_; `Davies et al. 2004b`_; `Cresci et al. 2009`_; `Davies et al. 2011`_) as well as subsequent improvements described by `Wuyts et al. 2016`_; `Lang et al. 2017`_; `Genzel et al. 2017`_;
+`Übler et al. 2018`_.
 Its Python incarnation and latest developments and testing are presented by `Price et al. 2021`_ and Lee et al. 2024, in prep.

-Dysmalpy is a Python-based forward modeling code designed for analyzing galaxy kinematics.
-It has been developed and maintained at the Max Planck Institute for Extraterrestrial Physics (MPE), and it extends the DYSMAL fitting models introduced in previous thoroughly tested works (`Cresci et al. 2009`_ and `Davies et al. 2011`_, as well as subsequent improvements described in `Wuyts et al. 2016`_, `Genzel et al. 2017`_, and `Übler et al. 2018`_).

-The code employs a set of models that describe the mass distribution and various kinematic components to describe and fit the kinematics of galaxies.
+This code employs a set of models that describe the mass distribution and various kinematic components to describe and fit the kinematics of galaxies.
-Dysmalpy includes many features, including support for multiple halo profiles, flexibility in modeling baryon components such as non-circular higher-order kinematic features, multi-observation fitting, the ability to tie model component parameters together, and options for fitting using either least-squares minimization (with `MPFIT`_) or Markov chain Monte Carlo (MCMC) posterior sampling (with `emcee`_) or dynamic nested sampling (with `Dynesty`_).
+Dysmalpy has several features, which include support for multiple halo profiles, flexibility in modeling baryon components such as non-circular higher-order kinematic features, multi-observation fitting, the ability to tie model component parameters together and options for fitting using either least-squares minimization (with `MPFIT`_), Markov chain Monte Carlo (MCMC) posterior sampling (with `emcee`_) or dynamic nested sampling (with `Dynesty`_).

+Dysmalpy is specifically designed for the analysis of disk galaxies.
+The classification of a galaxy as a disk can be made following the set of 5 criteria outlined by `Wisnioski et al. 2015`_; Sect.
+4.1, motivated by expectations for ideal rotating disks and increasingly stringent and demanding of the data:

+- Smooth monotonic velocity gradient across the galaxy, defining the kinematic axis;
+- Centrally peaked velocity dispersion distribution with maximum at the position of steepest velocity gradient, defining the kinematic center;
+- Dominant rotational support, quantified by the ratio of :math:`v_{rot}/\sigma_0>1`;
+- Coaligned morphological and kinematic major axes;
+- Spatial coincidence of kinematic and morphological centers.

+In practice, the first three criteria are essential.
+Importantly, in the context of the disk framework, the velocity dispersion :math:`\sigma_0` used for this classification denotes the random motions within the disk component (corrected for spectral and spatial resolution), which relate to its geometrical thickness.

 Dysmalpy is parametric in nature, allowing the direct fitting of the intrinsic galaxy properties, exploration of mass decomposition, dark matter fractions, and